Key Takeaways

 Rybelsus

 For the needle adverse, a huge con to Ozempic and Wegovy is the weekly injections.
-Rybelsus, an oral tablet with semaglutide, offers an alternative.
+Rybelsus, an oral tablet, offers an alternative.
 This pill is FDA-approved to improve blood sugar control for those with type 2 diabetes and offers similar benefits as Ozempic.

 Patients take Rybelsus right after waking up, before eating anything, and with no more than four ounces of water.
 Once taken, wait at least 30 minutes before eating breakfast or drinking something other than water so that the pill can absorb properly in the stomach.